How many comets were discovered by Jean-Louis Pons?

 genuine

-first comet of the 19th century
+First comet discovery of the 19th century.

 2